 Common symptoms include:

-Diagnosis & Treatment of Spinal Stenosis with Dignity Health
+Diagnosis & Treatment of Spinal Stenosis at Dignity Health

 - NSAIDs (nonsteroidal anti-inflammatory medications) such as ibuprofen

 At Dignity Health, we know that living with chronic back and nerve pain can be frustrating.
-Our neurological teams are dedicated to helping you find relief for your spinal stenosis pain.
-Our hospitals offer the finest neurological and neurosurgical care with humankindness.
+Our neurological teams are dedicated to helping you find relief for spinal stenosis pain.
+Our hospitals offer the finest neurological and neurosurgical care along with a culture of compassion and humankindness.